juice-shop/pwning-juice-shop/part1/customization.md

 ## Provided customizations

-The following three customizations are provided out of the box by OWASP Juice Shop:
+The following fully re-themed customizations are provided out of the box by OWASP Juice Shop for demonstration purposes:
 * [7 Minute Security](https://github.com/bkimminich/juice-shop/blob/master/config/7ms.yml):
   Full conversion <https://7ms.us>-theme for the first podcast that picked up the Juice Shop way before it was famous! 😎